Cybergen300/Covid19-Tracker/README.md

 During this step, the script is going to download the latest data available in the CSSE Covid19 repo and preprocess it before saving it as an excel file called Dataset.xlsx

 ### Step3:
-Open the Covid19_Tracker tableau file and update the data source with your newly created Dataset.xlsx
+Open the Covid19_Tracker tableau file and update the data source with your newly created DataSet.xlsx

 ### Step4:
 Enjoy your Covid19 Tracker showcasing the current Covid19 pandemic situation as well as the current global vaccination status.